SmartMeshFoundation/Spectrum/README.md

     > admin.addPeer("enode://f9cf4fdc53ce5ecf84e7c26fbe262bddd7cbf3d17593328f74816a1c646a0ccfac9a85d81f7d51b59bc02dc8f0e8c5dada4db081efd79698a820faf9384773c0@49.51.11.222:60303")

-    wait a few seconds, and you will see the block sync is begin
+    wait a few seconds, and you will see the block sync is begin.

 ## View the miner node

 	> tribe.getStatus()

-    then you will see the following message,
+    then you will see the following message:
     {
         number: 243,
         signers: [{